ska-telescope/ska-integration-test-harness/docs/src/extend_and_apply_ith.rst

-At the moment (October 2024) this harness has no well-defined extension points yet and it is pretty specific to the TMC-CSP integration tests in MID.
+At the moment (October 2024) this harness has no well-defined extension points yet and it is pretty specific to the TMC-CSP integration tests in Mid.
 Based on feedback and on the evolution of the project, the harness will be extended to be more flexible and to support more use cases.